 For me, life is about connecting.
 Connecting with people, connecting the lap top to the printer…except the latest printer is wireless.
 I work at practicing openness and like that in others.
 I see a difference between needy and vulnerability.
 Needy gets self absorbed, vulnerable is more about self exposure, visibility.
 I think a lot of people stay hidden-even from themselves.

 Our culture often promotes and substitutes image over substance.
 It seems a good idea to be aware of what we are doing for the affirmation we all want (need?).
-To me, if one is off center, that seems more real in a largely scripted culture, but I guess that can become a script too.
+To me, a person who is off center seems more real in a largely scripted culture, but I guess that can become a script too.
 I doubt we can nail down identity, it seems fluid, but we do seem to have points of reference that are less mobil.
+I think being aware of (and familiar with) those 'points' provide places for us to connect.

 For me, balance seems central to healthy living.
 I'm tall and have little feet, so I fall over when doing tricky stuff.
 I practice/have practiced things like martial arts and yoga, where balance figures in... and I still fall over.
 'That's life.'
 We continue to look for balance, but get lots of practice getting back up when we tumble.
 Finding balance in relationship seems an intentional practice between two people and love keeps the practice going?
 A lot of time in relationship seems to involve getting back up.
 Turns out, grace is important.